Mohammad-Alhaj/reading-notes/read-4/databaseModling.md

 ### ***Scalability***

-- the NOSQL database are herianataly you can add few more servers
+- the NOSQL database is hierarchical you can add a few more servers

  ### ***For high transational***

- - you can use it for transational but stil is it not stable
+ - you can use it for transactional but still is it not stable